ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 |:-------------- |:-------------- |:------------- |
 | Public switch  | 1500 (default) | 9000 (Jumbo Frames) |
 | Private switch | 9000 (Jumbo Frames) | 9000 (Jumbo Frames) |
 {: caption="Table 6.
-MTU configuration settings for vCenter Server instances and clusters depending on the instance version" caption-side="top"}
+MTU configuration settings for vCenter Server instances and clusters depending on the instance version" caption-side="bottom"}

 The settings apply to new instances and new clusters from instances that are deployed in V2.1 or later.
 The settings also apply to new clusters in cross {{site.data.keyword.cloud_notm}} data centers from instances that were upgraded to V2.1 or later.

 The settings do not apply to new clusters in the same {{site.data.keyword.cloud_notm}} data center, for existing instances from V2.0 or earlier or existing instances upgraded to V2.1 or later.

-For instances that were deployed in V2.0 or earlier, it is recommended that you update the public switch MTU setting to 1500.
+For instances that were deployed in V2.0 or earlier, update the public switch MTU setting to 1500.

 ### Updating the public switch MTU setting
 {: #vc_bom-procedure-update-public-switch-mtu-setting}